FAQs

 Who currently owns the property?

-A local neighborhood family has purchased the property and will be the developers for Vanderbilt Estates Dix Hills.
+A local neighborhood family has purchased the property and will be the developers of Vanderbilt Estates Dix Hills.
 They are committed to making Vanderbilt Estates an exceptional neighborhood in the Dix Hills community where neighbors can stay and live a maintenance-free lifestyle near their family members.
-The character of the neighborhood is very important to the developers and Vanderbilt Estates Dix Hills will blend in well to the current environment of the community.

-What is the developers’ experience with projects like Vanderbilt Estates Dix Hills?
+What is the developer’s experience with projects like Vanderbilt Estates Dix Hills?

 The developers have been in business for more than 60 years and have extensive experience in all types of construction and development projects, locally and regionally.
 They have a tremendous reputation for quality and professionalism.